 If character key shortcuts are implemented (e.g. shortcuts just using a letter, number or symbol) it must be possible to either disable or reassign them.

 Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element (e.g. A status like published, archived or deleted should not only be indicated by its color coding but show an additional status text).

 Respect the contrast minimum.
 Paragraph text has a contrast of at least 4.5:1, the visual presentation of user interface or graphical components has a minimum contrast of 3:1 (https://webaim.org/resources/contrastchecker/)

 Text can be resized up to 200 percent without loss of content or functionality (Except for captions and images of text)

 Provide a mechanism like skip links to bypass blocks of repeated content

 All Pages have titles that describe the purpose of the page

 Elements of the page can be focused in the sequence of appearance

 The purpose of each link can be determined by the link text alone

-For best practices and additional guidance we highly recommend reading WAI-ARIA Authoring Practices 1.1
+For best practices and additional guidance we highly recommend reading the WAI-ARIA Authoring Practices 1.1.

 Automated Accessibility Testing